dfulmer/spreadsheet-maker/README.md

 maker_original.py - this script has a problem with the summary tsv file.

+maker_original2.py - this script has a problem with the summary tsv file.

 # Directory 3
 maker_original3.py came close but was stripping out leading tabs in many files. maker1.py - this appears to work.
 It leaves in those leading tabs and does not format the header, and handles the summary tsv file appropriatley, including all lines in the final spreadsheet.